Quantitative Fundamental Theorem of Asset Pricing

-\end{theorem} How the LHS of the duality relates to the price of $\Psi$ will be clarified in Theorem~\ref{thm:price_range} below, see Remark~\ref{rem.ph_duality}.
-The RHS of the duality can be seen as the smallest initial price to set a self-financing strategy that allows to super-replicate $\Psi$ while covering the costs related to the portfolio.
+How the LHS of the duality relates to the price of $\Psi$ will be clarified in Theorem~\ref{thm:price_range} below, see Remark~\ref{rem.ph_duality}. { A simpler version of this duality holds for a specific range of values of $\eps$ and $p$, see Theorem~\ref{thm:simple_duality} below.} The RHS of the duality can be seen as the smallest initial price to set a self-financing strategy that allows to super-replicate $\Psi$ while covering the costs related to the portfolio.
 Here the costs are intended as in the interpretation given after Definition~\ref{def:arb}.
 The fact that there are no costs related to a strategy $G \in F_\epsilon^\perp$ is due to the fact that these can be compensated (rather, reduced to an amount as small as wanted).
 Indeed, for any $G \in F_\epsilon^\perp$, there are strategies $(H^k)_k\subseteq \h$ s.t.